eric-lgonz/Enterprise-Network-Expansion/README.md

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%2023.png">

 Now that we have verified that the devices are configured properly, that wraps up Part 1 of this project.
-Let's take a look at our network topology after completing Part 1:
+Let's take a look at our new network topology:

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%2024.png">